|

 Self Destructive Pattern

 From here on, it becomes ever more aggressive, with Tommy Decker's occasional thrilling effects buried beneath the noise as singer Jonny Santos's over-riding sense of bitterness and paranoia takes over.
 This is the album's main problem.
 Spineshank have it in them to produce serious-minded melodic metal to rival the best of Alice in Chains yet are held back by Santos's tediously blinkered worldview.
 On Planet Santos everyone is out trick, blame, sedate or ruin him and he's thoroughly peeved about it, so peeved that he allows his lyrics to become a monotonous and graceless diatribe, meaningless to anyone outside his immediate circle.
-Let's hope it was cathartic, for Spineshank have huge potential.
-Dominic Wills Snow Crash
+Let's hope it was cathartic, for Spineshank have huge potential. —Dominic Wills

 Of Love and Lunacy